Jovana Babović has been a member of the Geneseo faculty since 2018.

 “National Capital, Transnational Culture: Foreign Entertainment in Interwar Belgrade,” East Central Europe 42.1 (2015): 104-122.

-HIST 244: Europe in the Shadow of War
+HIST 243: Europe in Age of Revolution

 HIST 453: Nationalism & Ethnic Violence

 This course considers examines violence among ethnic communities in the era of the nation-state.
 The readings cover the theoretical development of ethnicity and nationalism as well as particular manifestations of ethnically-motivated violence ranging from isolated murders to genocide.
 Topics covered in class include blood libel murders, the Armenian Genocide, the Holocaust, and the Bosnian War massacres.
 The course emphasizes European and Russian history, but it also considers nationalism and ethnic violence through a global lens by introducing comparisons to other modern cases of ethnic violence.
-Prerequisite: HIST 302 (HIST 301 also recommended).